 "My mission is to let fellow burn survivors know they are not alone.
 I want to offer a hug, a smile, and a heart that cares.
-It is crucial to educate the public about the needs of burn survivors and their families as well as the lack of services available to them.
-We are here to care for burn survivors, their families and those who have lost a loved one to a burn injury."
+It is crucial to educate the public about the needs of burn survivors and their families, as well as the lack of services available to them.
+We are here to care for burn survivors, their families, and those who have lost a loved one to a burn injury."
 Celia Belt- co-Founder, Moonlight Fund, Inc.

-Celia Belt is the founder of the award winning, Moonlight Fund Inc., a 501(c)(3) non-profit organization that provides financial, emotional and in-kind assistance to burn and blast survivors and their families, with a heavy focus on this nations wounded military members.
+Celia Belt is the founder of the award-winning Moonlight Fund Inc., formerly a 501(c)(3) non-profit organization that provided financial, emotional, and in-kind assistance to burn and blast survivors and their families, with a heavy focus on this nations wounded military members.
 A burn survivor herself, Celia noticed the need for care and support for burn survivors throughout the country, and, along with Henry Coffeen III, executives of Ernst & Young and medical professionals, she started the charity in 1998 in San Antonio, Texas.
 The charity went on to assist tens of thousands of people and is no longer operating as a non-profit.

-Celia oversees grant writing, program development, event planning and fundraising for The Moonlight Fund.
-Additionally, she works hand-in-hand with staff members, attends monthly board meetings and coordinates activities and meetings involving partners and sponsors.
-Celia also provides support to burn survivors and their families by visiting them at the hospital, hosting support groups and by providing them with information, and access to funding.
-She also organizes and executes award-winning healing retreats for burn survivors and her families.
-Celia has been providing her services pro-bono for the past 21 years.
+Celia oversaw grant writing, program development, event planning, and fundraising for The Moonlight Fund.
+Additionally, she worked hand-in-hand with staff members, attended monthly board meetings, and coordinated activities and meetings involving partners and sponsors.
+Celia also provided support to burn survivors and their families by visiting them at the hospitals, hosting support groups, and providing them with information and access to funding.
+She also organized and executed award-winning healing retreats for burn survivors and their families.
+Celia provided her services pro bono 22 years.